axoxelol1/dat257-hasse-andersson/README.md

 In `/tools` a python script used for parsing events from facebook event pages can be found.

+## Scrum Board
+Our scrum board for all sprints is available in this github repo under Projects -> Projects (not beta version).

 ## Project setup
 OBS: Project unfortunately does not work on Safari as it does not support YYYY-MM-DD date format.
 Please use chrome/firefox on mac.